Gluten-Free Greek Almond Cookies

 Happy baking!

-This gluten free Greek almond cookie recipe was originally posted March 2013 and updated with new photos.
+This gluten-free Greek almond cookie recipe was originally posted March 2013.
+Updated with fresh ideas and photos.

 Having celiac disease I’m always looking for new recipes!
 Thanks for sharing! looks yummy!